 For August 7, 2019

 WHO: An estimated 4,000 Harlem Children’s Zone students, parents, staff, leadership, and community partners.
-Children from all HCZ programs, ranging in age from 3 to 23 years old, will participate.
+Children from all HCZ programs, ranging in age from 3 to 23 years old, will participate in our annual march.

 Anne Williams-Isom – Harlem Children’s Zone CEO